dapr/samples/twitter-sentiment-processor/README.md

 ![Architecture Overview](images/overview.png)

-## Demo 1

-This demo contains two versions of the same application one C# .NET Core (`provider-net`) and Node.js (`provider`) using the dapr Twitter input binding component to subscribe to Twitter search results.
-This application uses the default Redis `statestore` to persist each tweet.

-Twitter credentials will have to be added to `components/twitter.yaml`:
+> All the demos rely on the Dapr Twitter input binding.
+For that binding to work you must add your [Twitter API credentials](https://developer.twitter.com/en/docs/basics/getting-started) to `components/twitter.yaml`:

   ```yaml
     apiVersion: dapr.io/v1alpha1